armory/docs/content/en/docs/spinnaker/terraform-use-integration.md

     * **Backend Artifact**: Optional.
 Configuration stored outside of the primary repo that gets used for authenticating to a state backend.
 For example, if you want to use an S3 artifact for your backend state, specify it in this section.

       For the `backendArtifact` and other artifacts, you can replace `github/file` with some other artifact type.
 For example, if you're using the BitBucket artifact provider, specify `bitbucket/file` and the corresponding artifact account.

+      The Terraform Integration supports remote backends [Early Access]({{< ref "release-definitions" >}}).
+Select a Terraform version that is 0.12.0 or higher when configuring the stage and specify a remote backend in this configuration.

 ## Custom Plugins